dheeraj-dj-ind/week4_dheeraj_anandan_RISCV_workshop/DAY2/README.md

 ## Regions of Operation
 As mentioned before, in a short-channel MOSFET, there are 4 regions of operation, Cut-off, Linear, Velocity Saturation and Saturation.
 The cut-off region for both long-channel and short-channel devices are the same as they remain in the off-state (VGS<0).
 For the remaining regions, we are going to take a model of drain current as shown below:

 ![New Current Model](images/newModel.png)

-**We are considering VGS-Vth = Vgt**
+We are considering VGS-Vth = Vgt.
 Where Vmin = min(Vgt,Vds,Vdsat).
 Vdsat can be defined as the voltage at which, the device velocity saturates and becomes independent of VGS or Vds.
-Upon substituting each value as minimum in the above drain current equation, here is what we get
+Upon substituting each value as minimum in the above drain current equation, here is what we get.

 ![Case1](images/Case1.png)
 ![Case2](images/Case2.png)
 ![Case3](images/Case3.png)